 I have only felt at home once in my adult life — the two years I lived in Hawaii.
 I never dreaded a day, even the bad ones.
 I was not only at home, I was filled with joy.
 To this day, I will never forget my last moments on the island.
 My friend Doug’s wife prepared a lasagna dinner that we enjoyed as we said good-bye.
 It was a grand time with close friends, as we left for the airport, driving off the base, I peered up at the sky — the light puffs of white clouds against the deep blue was more artwork than nature.
 I began to cry; I knew I was leaving my true home and I was aware that I would never return.

 Why didn’t I simply stay?
 A combination of fear and guilt — the duo of emotions that have sabotaged me on more than one occasion — held me back even then.

 For all practical purposes, for a long time, that was the last moment I felt alive.
 After leaving Oahu, I simply existed and remained that way for a long time.
 I tried to adjust, but always I was looking for a way to escape.

 I am writing and sharing these feelings for a selfish reason — the power of writing helps me mend.
-As my fingers dance along the keyboard putting the words to paper, okay computer screen, the despair exits through my fingertips.
+As my fingers dance along the keyboard, putting the words to paper, okay computer screen, the despair exits via my fingertips.
 Moreover, it allows me to be thankful for what I have.
-I recall the reasons I have stayed this time — they are not trivial, they are part of my heart.
+I recall the reasons I have stayed in the past — they are not trivial, they are part of my heart.